junjayng1508/BBCSAIWinpetition2021Team2_icantfindaname.py/4jun2021_README.md

 thats it!

+# Requirements
+You need the "requests" library, adn you can download it using `pip install requests`

 # How to operate the Never-Ending Story game?
  1. Download the file.
-2. Open your command line and install the required packages using "pip install -r requirements.txt"
+ 2. Install the necessary modules.
+ 3. Run the file and enjoy the game!